PascalCorpsman/Research/Content/FPC_and_others/Readme.md

 ## Integrating Libraries (`.dll`, `.so`, `.dylib`)

-The most commonly used approach for reusing external code in FreePascal is through dynamic libraries—platform-specific shared objects such as `.dll` (Windows), `.so` (Linux), or `.dylib` (macOS).
+The most commonly used approach for reusing external code in FreePascal is through dynamic libraries - platform-specific shared objects such as `.dll` (Windows), `.so` (Linux), or `.dylib` (macOS).
 This method allows developers to access complex functionality without having to port the entire codebase.

 To port the corresponding C header files, you can follow the guidelines outlined earlier in this article.
 Tools like [`h2pas`](https://wiki.freepascal.org/H2Pas) can assist in generating initial bindings, and AI-based tools may further the process—though manual review is always recommended.